TKafoe/BouncyBalls/README.md

 ## How to install
 - Install all packages using `yarn install`.
-- Run the command `npm run build`.
+- Run the command `yarn build`.
 This will create the folder `dist`.
 - Open the file `./dist/index.html` to see the animation.